mohneeshdaksh/Python-Bootcamp-Projects/Capstone Projects/Hangman/README.md

 ### HANGMAN
 <br>
 <p><i>Play Hangman, the old school favorite!
-A word game where the goal is simply to find the missing word or words by guessing letters.</i></p>
+A word game where the goal is simply to find the missing word by guessing letters.</i></p>
 <br>
 <p>In this capstone project, I have employed the following concepts of Python programming:</p>
 <ul>